nwsw/nwcplugin-api/api/nwc.md

 <a name="isset"></a>
 **nwc.isset**(t,'PropertyName'), Returns Boolean

-This method can be used to determine if a user object property is currently defined in the object referenced by `t`, which is passed into a user object's event method.
+This method can be used to determine if an object property is currently defined in `t`, which is passed into an object's event method.

 ---------------------------------
 <a name="rawget"></a>
 **nwc.rawget**(t,'PropertyName'), Returns 'PropertyValue'

-This method can be used to retrieve the raw value of a property found in  user object's property table `t`.
-This method can be used to bypass the user object's `spec` table.
+This method can be used to retrieve the raw property value in the object's property table `t`.
+This method can be used to bypass the object's `spec` table.
 This also works for `ntnidx` user object refences.

 ---------------------------------